IgniteUI/help-topics/topics/02_Controls/igUpload/04_igUpload_Known_Issues.md

 ## Dependencies
-The `igUpload` control depends on the following separate Ignite UI™ widgets – `igButton` `igBrowseButton`, `igProgressBar` and the ajaxQueue plugin.
+The `igUpload` control depends on the following separate %%ProductName%%™ widgets – `igButton` `igBrowseButton`, `igProgressBar` and the ajaxQueue plugin.
 These widgets are included with the `igUpload` control so you have them available by default.

 Also, the widget uses strings defined from an external JavaScript file ig.ui.fileupload-en.js.
 Other language locales may be added by creating other similar files with the proper two letter language suffix.